 Using the twitter streaming API, we collected all tweets for the keyword "avengers" for a period of 15 days between 25th April, 2012 and 9th May, 2012.
 This plot is a bubble chart depicting the most important characters in the movie.

 These diagrams have been generated using d3.js.
 The data source is http://www.twitter.com.

-Visualize the occurrences of earthquakes superimposed on a world map using a choropleth map framework.
+Visualize the occurrences of earthquakes superimposed on a world map.
+Density of points represent the magnitude of the earthquake.